yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 ====
 The idea behind an image retrieval system is having each image represented as an N dimensional vector (embedding).
 And just like in word2vec, similar images will be close to one another in this N dimensional space.
-We need some kind of black box that takes an image and transforms it to an embedding, use this back box and transform our database of images to embeddings, then for every query image just find the closest embeddings from our database and return the images.
+We need some kind of black box that takes an image and transforms it to an embedding, use this back box to transform our database of images to embeddings, then for every query image just find the closest embeddings from our database and return the images.

 Turns out deep neural networks are great black boxes for extracting embeddings!
 Each layer in a trained neural net learns to extract different features of an image, lower layers learn features such as "image contains a circle" and deeper layers learn features such as "image contains a dog" [[1](https://arxiv.org/abs/1311.2901)].
 To use a trained neural net as a black box I will use pytorch hooks to extract the output of one of the last layers.
 The distance between two images is computed by: